 Ajay Sabherwal, Paul Linton, Curtis P. Lu and Holly Paul.
-The Company entered into the applicable Officer Employment Letters with our CFO, CSTO, GC and CHRO.
+The Company entered into Officer Employment Letters with our CFO, CSTO, GC and CHRO.
 The Officer Employment Letters provide for at-will employment, subject to certain terms relating to each officer's applicable annual cash base salary, sign-on bonus, bonus opportunities and severance, and bonus protection upon certain termination events.
-The Officer Employment Letters provide for payments upon certain termination events, subject to the execution of a release of claims, due to termination by the Company without "Cause," termination by the applicable executive officer with "Good Reason," or "Disability" (each, as defined in the applicable Officer Employment Letter) or death, or within 18 months following a "Change in Control" (as defined in the shareholder approved equity compensation plan then in effect).
-See the section titled "Information about Our Executive Officers and Compensation-Compensation Discussion and Analysis-Other Compensation-Termination Payments" beginning on page 58 of this Proxy Statement for additional information regarding payments to these NEOs on certain termination events.
+The Officer Employment Letters provide for payments upon certain termination events, subject to the execution of a Release, due to termination by the Company without "Cause," termination by the applicable executive officer with "Good Reason," or "Disability" (each, as defined in the applicable Officer Employment Letter) or death, or within 18 months following a "Change in Control" (as defined in the shareholder-approved equity compensation plan then in effect).
+See the section titled "Information about Our Executive Officers and Compensation Discussion and Analysis - Other Compensation - Termination events.
 The Officer Employment Letters contain non-competition provisions that will continue for 12 months following the last day of employment.
 During that period, the executive officer will be prohibited from soliciting any entity or person that has been a client, customer, employee, contractor or vendor of the Company to terminate its relationship with the Company.
 The executive officer also agrees not to use or disclose confidential or proprietary information of the Company in violation of his or her Officer Employment Letter.